xai-uncertainty/xai-uncertainty/_pages/cfp.md

 nav_order: 6
 ---

 We invite researchers that work in machine learning and/or statistics and they are intereseted in eXplainable AI (XAI), Uncertainty quantification to submit their latest work to our Workshop.

-The workshop’s topics of interest include (but not limited to):
+The workshop’s topics of interest include (but not limited to) methods and applications on:

+- Intersection of Explainability and Uncertainty:
+  - Explainability methods that model the uncertainty of the explanation
+  - Explainability for probabilistic ML models
+  - Explainability on Bayesian Models
+  - Explainability on Ensemble Methods
+  - Explain the sources of uncertainty
 - Explainability:
   - Explainable Artificial Intelligence (XAI)
   - Interpretable Machine Learning (IML)
   - Counterfactual Explanations
-  - Global Explainability Tecnhiques
+  - Global/Local Explainability Tecnhiques
-  - Feature Importance
-  - Feature Effe
-  - X-by-design models
+  - Interpretable-by-design models
   - Attacking explainability methods
   - Stability of explainability methods
   - AI model robustness and explainability